bgpkit/bgpkit-broker/README.md

 `bgpkit-broker` is a command-line application that packages many functionalities to allow users to self-host a BGPKIT Broker instance with ease.

+Install with `cargo install bgpkit-broker@0.7.0-alpha.1 --features cli`.

-`bgpkit-broker` has the following subcommands
+`bgpkit-broker` has the following subcommands:

 ```text
 A library and command-line to provide indexing and searching functionalities for public BGP data archive files over time.